MineoGames/MineoGames.github.io/_posts/2020-08-12-VERSIONING-GIT-LFS.md

 <img src="https://imgur.com/fDkzqtw.png" alt="var" style="max-width:80rem;"/>

+# EDIT : Create a back-up plan

+I strongly recommend to make some backup of your data, even the cloud can get down.

+Create some object storage containers in other datacenters.
+Follow [this method](https://docs.ovh.com/gb/en/public-cloud/sync-object-containers/) to synchronize your containes.

+*NB:* The article is not up to date: now we don't need to precise the number of the region anymore.

 # End word
 We have now an easy long-term solution that allows use to use git without worrying about size limit.
 It would be easier if we could have Lambda functions in OVH to unify the stack.